RedHare-Exe/350-YARA-Rules/README.md

 This repo is made to store the YARA rules we make for FOR-350 Malware Analysis.

 ## Making Additions
-Please contact RedHare-Exe to commit a new rule to the repo.
-This methodology may be updated later.

-### RedHare's Commit Method
-When a new rule is made, it's added in a direct commit to main, under `/main/[labName]/[lab]/`.
+When a new rule is made, it's add it under `/main/[labName]/[group of rules]/` using a PR.
+RedHare will review the PR and merge it.

-This may be updated in the future to be a PR instead.